scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Step 4.
 Install Scalar DB server

 After creating a Kubernetes cluster, the next step is to deploy the Scalar DB server into the AKS cluster.
-In this section, we will deploy the Scalar DB server on the AKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts).
+We will deploy the Scalar DB server on the AKS cluster with [Helm charts](https://github.com/scalar-labs/helm-charts) in this section.

 ### Prerequisites